iontorrent/sdk-docs/source/api/references_auto_generated/samplesetiteminfo.rst

 ----------------------- ------------------------------------------------------------------------------ ------- -------- -------- ----- ------ --------
 **sampleSet**           A single related resource.
 Can be either a URI or set of nested resource data. n/a     true     false    true  false  related
 ----------------------- ------------------------------------------------------------------------------ ------- -------- -------- ----- ------ --------
-**sampleDisplayedName** Unicode string data.
-Ex: "Hello World"                                         n/a     true     true     true  false  string
+**description**         Unicode string data.
+Ex: "Hello World"                                                 true     false    false false  string
 ----------------------- ------------------------------------------------------------------------------ ------- -------- -------- ----- ------ --------
 **lastModifiedDate**    A date & time as a string.
 Ex: "2010-11-10T03:07:43"                           true    false    false    true  false  datetime
 ----------------------- ------------------------------------------------------------------------------ ------- -------- -------- ----- ------ --------